Boom (P.O.D. song): Music video

 The music video for "Boom" was recorded in the first quarter of 2002 and directed by Gavin Bowden, debuting in May with heavy rotation on MTV2 and MMUSA.
-It is an unusual video for P.O.D. in its obvious sense of humor; "Boom" revolves around a table tennis (aka: Ping Pong) tournament between the band, dressed in orange jumpsuits, and a Swedish team played by fellow Christian metal group Blindside.
+It revolves around a table tennis (aka: Ping Pong) tournament between the band, dressed in orange jumpsuits, and a Swedish team played by fellow Christian metal group Blindside.
 The latter group was heavily supported by P.O.D. during this time and signed by them under the Elektra Records subsidiary, 3 Points.
 The teams are evenly matched until Traa Daniels performs a comically impressive move to win the game, enraging their opponents.

 Regarding the video, Curiel stated in 2008, "The funny thing is, people take us really seriously.
 We are a serious band, but we know that, at times, we don't have to take ourselves so seriously.
 We have fun.
 That's why we went ahead and did a video like 'Boom.'
 We wanted to show people that we could have fun.
 They have a movie out now called Balls of Fury, but we did that same topic back in the day."

-The music video for "Boom" was No. 8 on TVU's 50 Best Videos of All Time list.
+The music video for "Boom" was No. 8 on TVU's 50 Best Videos of All Time list in 2008.
+In 2018, the staff of Metal Hammer included the music video in the site's list of "the 13 best nu metal videos".

 In June 2023, Metal Injection included "Boom" on their "10 Greatest Nü-Metal Music Videos" list, describing it as "So.
 Much.
 Fun.
 Nü-metal took itself too seriously at times, and P.O.D.'s video for "Boom" was the antidote."